Best Picks ✓ Prices verified March 2026

 What could be better

 Learning curve reality check: We won’t sugarcoat this.
 Switching from a standard keyboard to the Voyager dropped our typing speed from 95 WPM to about 35 WPM on day one.
 By week two, we were back to 75 WPM.
 By month two, we hit 100 WPM and never looked back.
-The first week is rough, but the long-term payoff is real.
+The first week is rough — we scheduled it during a lighter sprint on purpose.
+Plan your transition for a week when you won’t have deadline pressure.

 Bottom line: If you’re willing to invest the time to learn a columnar layout, the Voyager is the best ergonomic keyboard you can buy for programming.
 The layout, the tenting, the firmware — it all works together.
 This is the one we use daily.